synopsys-sig/detect-action/README.md

 ```

 ## Include Custom Certificates (Optional)
 To include one or more certificates, set `NODE_EXTRA_CA_CERTS` to the certificate file-path(s) in the environment.
+Notes:
-The certificate(s) must be in _pem_ format.
-Be sure to escape whitespace properly based on your runner's OS.
-Note: This environment variable can also be used with the _Create Policy Action_.
+- The certificate(s) must be in _pem_ format.
+- This environment variable can also be used with the _Create Policy Action_.
 **Example**:
 ```yaml
 - name: Synopsys Detect